k8ssandra/k8ssandra/docs/content/en/docs/architecture/monitoring/_index.md

 Let's walk through this architecture from left to right.
 We'll provide links to the Kubernetes documentation so you can dig into those concepts more if you'd like to.

-* The Cassandra nodes in a K8ssandra-managed cluster are organized in one or more data centers, each of which is represented as a Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
+* The Cassandra nodes in a K8ssandra-managed cluster are organized in one or more datacenters, each of which is composed of one or more racks.
+Each rack represents a failure domain with replicas being placed across multiple racks (if present).
+In Kubernetes, racks are represented as [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
 (We'll focus here on details of the Cassandra node related to monitoring, you can see other details about Cassandra nodes such as how storage is managed on the [Cassandra architecture](/docs/architecture/cassandra) page.)

 * Each Cassandra node is deployed as its own [pod](https://kubernetes.io/docs/concepts/workloads/pods/).
 The pod runs the Cassandra daemon in a Java VM.
 Each Apache Cassandra pod is configured with the DataStax [Metrics Collector for Apache Cassandra](https://github.com/datastax/metric-collector-for-apache-cassandra), which is implemented as a Java agent running in that same VM.
 The Metrics Collector is configured to expose metrics on the standard Prometheus port (9103).